1996 Greek Super Cup

 The 1996 Greek Super Cup was the 8th edition of the Greek Super Cup, an association football match contested by the winners of the previous season's Alpha Ethniki and Greek Cup competitions.
 The match took place on 11 August 1996 at Karaiskakis Stadium.
 The contesting teams were the 1995–96 Alpha Ethniki champions, Panathinaikos and the 1995–96 Greek Cup winners, AEK Athens.
+AEK Athens won 9–8 on a penalty shoot-out after a 1–1 draw at the end of extra time.